IdentityMembers

 Why this chapter can be richer than the first

-The psychologist Arthur Brooks, writing about success and purpose in later life, makes a case that is both honest and genuinely encouraging.
+The psychologist Arthur Brooks makes a case I find genuinely encouraging.
 The first half of life runs largely on what he calls fluid intelligence — speed, novelty, raw mental horsepower.
 That does tend to peak and decline.
 The second half runs on crystallized intelligence — wisdom, pattern recognition, the ability to make connections across decades of experience.
 That does not decline.
 In many ways it deepens.

-Your generation has something younger people do not: a long view.
-You have seen how things tend to turn out.
-You have lived through enough to know what matters and what doesn't.
+We have something younger people do not: a long view.
+We have seen how things tend to turn out.
+We have lived through enough to know what matters and what doesn't.
 That is not a consolation prize for getting older.
-It is a genuine asset — one that most people only begin to use properly in the second half of life.
+It is a genuine asset — one most people only begin to use properly in the second half of life.